 Twitter’s AI, which is used to identify hate speech and terroristic language in tweets, is another illustration of this.
 To filter out offensive content, it uses machine learning, deep learning, and natural language processing.
 300,000 accounts linked to terrorism were found and blocked by the company, and 95% of those accounts were found by artificially intelligent machines rather than non-humans.

-Applications of AI: Synthetic Creativity
+Applications of AI in Synthetic Creativity

 Have you ever considered what would happen if a machine with artificial intelligence attempted to produce art and music?